sakit333/sakit333/README.md

 # 👋 Hi, I'm Akshay Kumar S
 ---
 ## 🌟 About Me
-I am a dedicated DevOps Engineer with 2 years of hands-on experience in automating and optimizing the software development lifecycle.
-My expertise includes working with a wide range of DevOps tools and technologies to streamline processes, enhance productivity, and ensure seamless deployments.
-Over the past 2 years, I have also served as a Corporate Trainer, specializing in DevOps methodologies and tools.
-My role as a trainer involves designing and delivering comprehensive training programs to help teams and individuals master DevOps practices and technologies.
+DevOps Engineer with 2 years of experience in automation and optimization.
+Worked on many projects and also a Corporate Trainer specializing in DevOps tools and practices.
 ---
 ## 🛠️ Skills and Tools

 ### 💻 Programming & Scripting Languages
+- Java ☕
 - Python 🐍
 - Shell/Bash Scripting 💻
-- Java ☕

 ### 📦 Containerization & Orchestration
 - Docker 🐳